 How many public schools require school uniforms?

-Additionally, higher percentages of high-poverty schools (where 76 percent or more students are eligible for free or reduced-price lunch) than low-poverty schools (where 25 percent or less of students are eligible for free or reduced-price lunch) reported requiring students to wear uniforms.
+Higher percentages of public city schools than of public schools in suburban, town, and rural areas reported requiring students to wear uniforms.
+Also, many safety and security measures tended to be more prevalent in high-poverty public schools (where 76 percent or more of students are eligible for free or reduced-price lunch) than in low-poverty schools (where 25 percent or less of students are eligible for free or reduced-price lunch) during the 2011–12 school year.
+For example, 47 percent of high-poverty public schools reported requiring school uniforms, compared to 6 percent of low-poverty public schools.

 Related Tables and Figures: (Listed by Release Date)